 Why this recipe works

-Healthier snack option: The first time you make this fried zucchini recipe you will say “How has this never been in my life!?!?”
+Healthier snack option: The first time you make this fried zucchini recipe, you will say, “How has this never been in my life!?!?”
 They make the BEST appetizers!

-Enjoy dips: It seems like the potato chip gets all the glory when it comes to dips, but these round zucchini slices are not only great to cook this vegetable evenly, but also much easier to have a surface to dip with.
-Try them with homemade ranch dip, tzatziki dip, cucumber dip, roasted garlic dip, or hot onion dip.
+Enjoy dips: It seems like the potato chip gets all the glory when it comes to dips, but these round zucchini slices are not only great for cooking this vegetable evenly but also much easier to have a surface to dip with.

 Family Friendly: It can be really hard for kids and adults alike to dive into vegetables.
-But something about throwing a little crisp on the side and everyone eats them up.
+But something about throwing a little crisp on the side, and everyone eats them up.

 Ingredients